Kholeka98/Amazon-analysis/README.md

  -  Are there any correlations between product size and revenue?

 ### Sales Analysis
-- Which sales channels (e.g., Amazon, merchant) bring in the most revenue?
+- Which sales channels bring in the most revenue?
 - Is there a significant difference in revenue between B2B and B2C sales?
 - Are there any trends or patterns in order quantity over time?
 - How has revenue changed over time?